Published on September 15, 2023

 Is St Andrews a Good Medical School?

 St Andrews is a very well-regarded academic institution, extending to the School of Medicine.
 Students are well equipped with a secure foundation in Medical Science, built on throughout the spiral curriculum, with early clinical teaching and exposure.
 The School of Medicine is a tight-knit community with great pastoral support and relations between staff and students.
 The university is situated in a beautiful and historic town.
 There is much to get involved with, both within and outside of Medicine.
+Some particularly impressive aspects of St Andrews Medical School include

-Early clinical exposure
+- early clinical exposure

 Support with Getting Into St Andrews Medical School